 This program aims to improve the health and livelihood of children, women and families in Zambézia Province.
-To achieve this goal, the program focuses on:
+To achieve this goal, the program focused on:

 - Strengthening and increasing access to the health, nutrition and HIV & AIDS care system for target groups;

 - Promoting and financing demand-driven community investments for agricultural production through value chain additions;

 - Building and reinforcing existing institutional capacity of governmental departments and community stakeholders.

 Vanderbilt’s subsidiary Friends in Global Health led the monitoring and evaluation component of the program, as well as provided technical assistance in the area of health and HIV & AIDS for the seven-member consortium.

 SCIP – Ogumaniha Endline Survey Report – Provincial Estimates (n=3892) and Impact Evaluation – May 2015